 - National collecting institutions

-For further information on the HASS sector please see What is HASS.
+For further information about the HASS sector, please see What is HASS.

-- Representation to government at a national level
+- Providing representation to the government at a national level

 Learned Academies; National Peak Bodies with core HASS interest